 After a day of walking around Hanoi, we were ready for an early dinner.
 It can be difficult to know which of the many food offerings to try in Hanoi, so I was pleased that Trang was able to choose the local eateries for us.

 We went to Nét Huế which has a small chain of restaurants and modestly priced food.
 We ordered steamed rice crepe rolls with grilled pork, fried rice cake with shrimp dumpling and shrimp and pork stuffed in tapioca flour.
-As someone who avoids wheat, it was great to be in a culture whose food choices can easily be wheat free.
+As someone who avoids wheat, it was a pleasure to be in a culture whose food choices can easily be wheat free.

 Sunday – lunch at 1946 & Vietnam Museum of Ethnology

-After a lazy Sunday morning and a pho for breakfast, I met up with Trang and we took to her moped to travel more widely around Hanoi.
+After a lazy Sunday morning and a pho for breakfast, I met up with Trang, and we took to her moped to travel more widely around Hanoi.
 Seeing Hanoi from the back of a moped, for me, was pure joy!
 I just loved it!

 Our first stop was brunch at Nhà hàng 1946 Hoàng Cầu, which specialises in Hanoian cooking and is where local Vietnamese go for lunch.
 The restaurant is cosy and relaxed, the menu extensive and the food plentiful and flavoursome.